 What Can Cause Carpal Tunnel Syndrome?

 There are many factors that can predispose you to carpal tunnel syndrome.
 While we can all learn about general anatomy from a textbook, there is always variation between individuals, and some people just have a structural wrist anatomy that naturally makes them more prone to developing it.
 Another somewhat-related factor is heredity.
 Those who have a family history of it seem to be more predisposed to it.

 Other factors that can increase your risk of include diabetes, hypothyroidism (hypo = less active), and obesity from a young age.
 Additionally, it has been observed that pregnant women seem to have higher incidences of it, but the reasons for this still remain a mystery.

-Lastly, repetitive stress is well-known to cause carpal tunnel syndrome.
+Lastly, repetitive stress is well-known to cause.
 This is also the most well-known cause among the general population, likely because it has been recognized that this type of repetitive stress can be largely prevented, or at the very least, the negative effects can be mitigated.
 Repetitive stress can include anything from constant typing on a keyboard or using a computer mouse, repetitive motions during sports like tennis or golf, or any physical labor that involves repetitive movement of the arm, wrist, and hand (there are specific wrist braces for typing indeed).

 It is difficult to prevent carpal tunnel syndrome because the symptoms often develop very gradually.
 However, once they are recognized and diagnosed, then you can treat it and apply prevention methods to mitigate any further pain or discomfort.Just don’t wait too long because if you let it go untreated for a really long time, you may end up causing some permanent damage to the nerve.

 Symptoms Of Carpal Tunnel Syndrome